kganitis/kganitis/README.md

 ### Currently
 - Recently started a role in **cybersecurity**, focusing on gaining theoritical knowledge and practical experience.
-- Working my MSc thesis: **"Enhancing Endpoint Detection and Incident Response with Velociraptor"**.
+- Working on my MSc thesis: **"Enhancing Endpoint Detection and Incident Response with Velociraptor"**.
 - Building my personal photography portfolio website.

 ### I'm also interested in